Jerry-Master/lung-tumour-study/README.md

 ## Main features

 With this package you'll be able to easily convert between different data formats, train models and make inference.
-As an example, if you want to convert GeoJSON data exported from QuPath into the standar PNG / CSV format you can simply type:
+As an example, if you want to convert GeoJSON data exported from QuPath into the standard PNG / CSV format you can simply type:

 ```shell
 geojson2pngcsv --gson-dir [...] --png-dir [...] --csv-dir [...]